• Skip to main content

 Key Takeaways

-• Google launched a paid pilot with WaPo, Guardian, Der Spiegel, El País, Times of India.
+• Google launched a paid pilot with WaPo, Guardian, Der Spiegel, El País, and Times of India.

 • Tests AI article overviews and audio briefings with attribution and links.